 Let’s cut to the chase.
 Too many organizations don’t put enough thought into how they engage mid-level donors.

-If you’re like other fundraisers, most of your nonprofit’s strategy is probably focused on acquiring new donors and locking-in high-level contributors for the long haul.
-And while concentrating on your outreach for these groups seems to make a lot of sense, you can’t forget about another very important segment, your mid-level donors.
+If you’re like other fundraisers, most of your nonprofit’s strategy is probably focused on acquiring new donors and locking in high-level contributors for the long haul.
+While concentrating on your outreach for these groups seems to make a lot of sense, you can’t forget about another very important segment: your mid-level donors.

-Any organization that fails to target this group is shooting themselves in the foot!
+Any organization that fails to target this group is selling themselves short.
 Mid-level donors may only account for 5 to 10 percent of a nonprofit’s donor base.
-But, they can make up 40 to 50 percent of your total revenue, according to Nonprofit Pro.
+But they can make up 40 to 50 percent of your total revenue.

 Who are your mid-level donors?